crownstone/bluenet/docs/CHOICES.md

 An example of other type of messages that might benefit from an event representation is that of people entering or leaving a room.
 As soon as we start implementing Crownstones scanning for iBeacons, this information might be useful to obtain straight from the Crownstone network itself rather than from the cloud.

+If we assume that messages can be lost, the difference between state and event representation becomes smaller.
+In both cases we might want to wait say 10 seconds before we decide that a message apparently did not arrive at its destiny.
+In that case the toggle is reset back to "off" if an "on" message was sent.
+The main advantage of an event representation in this case is that every incoming message can be used to adjust the state.
+This means that we can easily set this delay to 5 minutes.
+If we then in the meantime get an incoming message about an state change to "off" while we sent ourselves an "on" message due to someone else sending a message, we can properly react to this.
+We do not need to wait 5 minutes before we can react to state messages.

 Note, that this also assumes a basic form of time synchronization is implemented.
 At https://www.cse.wustl.edu/~jain/cse574-06/ftp/time_sync/index.html you will see many advantages of having time (or more precise clock) synchronization, amongst which are: localization, proximity, and energy efficiency.

 ### Considerations